SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 4. Select an aggregation field if needed
 5. Click on the `Search` button on the upper right of the page

+!!! note
+    Aggregation view do not support the search on all events such as `alert_short_ids:*`

 ### Aggregation methods

 - `Average` (only for numerical data): aggregate average of field values per bucket